neuefische/web-exercises/sessions/react-state-3/journal-app-filter/README.md

 Stay in the component rendering the two buttons.
 Here it's the `EntriesSection` component.

-- Add two new props to the function declaration: `allEntriesCount` and `favoriteEntriesCount`
+- Add two new props to the function declaration: `allEntriesCount` and `favoriteEntriesCount`.

 Go up in the component hierarchy to the place where this component is rendered.